Our research projects

 Find out more about the research projects you're currently helping us to fund around the country.

-Chronic lymphocytic leukaemia typically responds well to chemotherapy and other treatments, but eventually these treatments can stop working.
-Dr Michie is investigating ways we can overcome this problem.
+Chronic lymphocytic leukaemia responds to chemotherapy and other treatments, but these can stop working.
+Blood Cancer UK researchers look at how to overcome this.

 Monitoring the progression of aggressive blood cancers and finding new ways to stop them